One stupid, free scoop of ice cream.

 While he looked the part of the average, everyday guy, he spent far more time exploring the vast worlds of video games and literature than he did outside.
 Then again, it was what paid the bills as a game journalist.

 Bills?
 Ha!
 He wouldn’t have to pay bills anymore!
 The random thought split into others, such as a possible article titled “The Benefits of Death” or “Budgeting for an Exciting Afterlife.”
 Catchy.

 Did this world have journalists?
 Could he actually explore a fantasy world and write about it?
 This just might be the best afterlife ever!
 A dream come true, for what nerd wouldn’t want to explore a real Middle-earth or Azeroth?

-There were many styles for men and women, young and old.
-Tee shirts with various logos, one from Disney World, one from Blizzard Entertainment, one from practically every company, brand, or artist imaginable.
+There were many styles for men and women, young and old, including tee shirts with various logos, one from Disney World, one from Blizzard Entertainment, one from practically every company, brand, or artist imaginable.

 Options were available for everything down to the style of underwear he wanted: tighty-whities, boxers, boxer briefs, athletic shorts, some with hearts printed across them, some with ducks.